frabjous/open-guide-editor/doc/installation.md

 OGE has two main use-cases.
 One is for personal use on one's own workstation.
-A second is as part of a larger web-based project in which it will be used remotely, such as the [Open Guide Typesetting Framework](https://github.com/frabjous/open-guide-typesetting-framework) it was originally written for.
+A second is as part of a web-based project in which it could be used remotely, such as the [Open Guide Typesetting Framework](https://github.com/frabjous/open-guide-typesetting-framework) it was originally written for, or similar project.
-However, it could be used for other projects.

 I will cover the first use-case first.